-The transfer of this original is effected by the delivery

-of the title, if to the bearer; by endorsing the title and signing of the endorser, if to the holder; by transfer made by noting on the title the name of the acquirer to be made by the person who has issued the Bill of Lading, or by endorsement authenticated by a notary, if nominative.
+The transfer of this original is effected by the delivery of the title, if the bearer; by endorsing the title and signing of the endorser, if holder; by transfer made by noting on the title the name of the acquirer to be made by the person who has issued the bill of lading or by endorsement authenticated by a notary, if nominative.

-Article 139 Duplicates of the Bill of Lading and delivery orders
+Duplicates of the Bill of Lading and Delivery Orders

-Duplicates of the original Bill of Lading issued to the Shipper can be issued on request of the person having right to dispose of the title; duplicates, however, do not attribute the rights indicated sub. article 138, third paragraph.
+Duplicates of the original bill of lading issued to the shipper can be issued on request of the person having right to dispose of the title; duplicates, however, do not attribute the rights indicated sub.
+Article 138, third paragraph.

-Duplicates are not negotiable, must contain express mention of non negotiability and bear each the number of issue.
-The Carrier or his representative, when this has been agreed upon in the carriage contract, are obliged to issue, on demand of the person having right to dispose of the goods by disposal of the title, delivery orders on the Master or on the representative relative to single lots of the goods covered by the Bill of Lading.
+Duplicates are not negotiable, must contain express mention of non-negotiability and bear each the number of issue.
+The carrier or his representative, when this has been agreed upon in the carriage contract, is obliged to issue on demand of the person having right to dispose of the goods by disposal of the title, delivery orders on the master or on the representative relative to signal lost of the goods covered by the bill of lading.

-In this case, the Carrier or his representative is obliged, at the time of issue of the delivery orders, to take note of the same on the negotiable original of the Bill of Lading, with the indication of the nature, quality and quantity of the goods specified in each delivery order, and with his own signature and that of the applicant.
-They are also obliged to withdraw the negotiable original of the Bill of Lading when the entire cargo covered by the Bill of Lading is divided among various delivery orders.
+In case, the carrier or his representative is obliged at the time of issue of the delivery orders to take note of the same on the negotiable original of the bill of lading, with the indication of the nature, quality and quantity of the goods specified in each delivery order and with his own signature and that of the applicant,.
+They are also obliged to withdraw the negotiable original of the bill of lading when the entire cargo covered by the bill of lading is divided among various delivery orders.

-Delivery orders issued in accordance with the preceding paragraphs attribute the rights indicated in the third paragraph of article 138; they can be to the bearer, to the order or nominative.
-The provisions on the issue and negotiation of the Bill of Lading are applicable to the above-mentioned delivery orders.
+Delivery orders issued in accordance with the preceding paragraph attribute the rights indicated in the third paragraph of Article 138; they can be the bearer, to the or nominative.
+The provisions on the issue and negotiation of bill of lading are applicable to above-mentioned delivery orders.

-Legitimacy of the holder of the representative titles of the goods
+Legitimacy of the Holder of the Representative Titles of the Goods

-The holder of the negotiable original of the Bill of Lading or of the delivery order is entitled to the exercise of the rights mentioned in the title, upon presentation of the same or of an uninterrupted succession of endorsements or in consequence of the heading in his favour if the title is, respectively, to the bearer, to the order, or nominative.
+The holder of the negotiable of the bill of lading or of the delivery order is entitled to the exercise of the rights mentioned in the title, upon presentation of the same or of an uninterrupted succession of endorsements or in consequence of the heading in his favor, if the title respectively to the bearer, to the order or nominative.

-CHAPTER VI

-CONTRIBUTION TO GENERAL AVERAGES
+CHAPTER VI CONTRIBUTION TO GENERAL AVERAGE

-General averages
+General Averages

-Expenses and damages directly caused by measures reasonably taken according to article 93 by the Master for the safety of the vessel, persons, and cargo are general averages, whenever the damage voluntarily caused is not the same which would necessarily occur according to the natural course of events.
+Expenses and damages directly causes by measures, reasonably taken according to Article 93 by the master for the safety of the vessel, persons, and cargo, are general averages, whenever the damage voluntarily caused is not the same which would necessarily occur according to the natural course of events.